1973 Temple Owls football team

 The 1973 Temple Owls football team was an American football team that represented Temple University as an independent during the 1973 NCAA Division I football season.
 In its fourth season under head coach Wayne Hardin, the team compiled a 9–1 record and outscored opponents by a total of 353 to 167.
-The team played its home games at Temple Stadium in Philadelphia.
-Dwight Fulton was the team captain.

-The team's statistical leaders included Steve Joachim with 1,312 passing yards, Tom Sloan with 1,036 rushing yards, Randy Grossman with 683 receiving yards, and Henry Hynoski with 60 points scored.
+Defensive back Dwight Fulton was elected as the team captain.
+The team's statistical leaders included: